Filling Your 4 Cups of Self-Care: The Power Hour Approach

 It works.
 It really, really works.
 And it’s customizable.

 There are multiple ways to use your Power Hour to fill those 4 Cups of Self-Care.
-Download the Power Hour worksheets here first, and then experiment and find your best fit.
+Experiment and find your best fit.
 You can even switch up your routine quarterly to keep from getting bored.

 How Do I Get Started?